NAICS Classification Methodology

 Repeatability validation

-Ensures that similar business profiles classify consistently under the same rules.
+Ensures that similar business profiles classify consistently under the same rules and evidence standards.

 - Consistency across comparable businesses